divijmuthu/simSensors/README.md

 should be kept lightweight for this real-time classification scenario.

 # Overall pipeline
 /src contains the C++ files for simulating a stream of sensor data (imu_simulator, older name but captures all sensor streams), extracting relevant features (feature_extractor), and exposing this functionality to Python as a module (pybind_wrapper).
-On the python side we have generate_dataset to get simulated data as a .csv for training the model, which occurs in train_model, and this preps a PyTorch model which can be used for real time classification in the interactive_demo.
+In /python we have generate_dataset to get simulated data as a .csv for training the model, which occurs in train_model, and this preps a PyTorch model which can be used for real time classification in the interactive_demo. /build has the actual built C++ component.